top of page

 Trust that Life Will Support You When You Align with Your True Self.

-According to Campbell, "doors will open where there were not doors before" when you follow your bliss.
-In other words, when you take steps toward what's yours to do, you often meet the right people, opportunities, or synchronicities at just the right time.
+According to Campbell, following your bliss brings moments when, as he puts it, "doors will open where there were not doors before."
+Taking steps toward your unique purpose often leads to encounters with the right people, opportunities, or synchronicities at the perfect time.

 • An activist fighting for justice, even though it's challenging.